codeGROOVE-dev/policy/README.md

 We are actively working towards SOC 2 and GDPR compliance, verified by annual independent audits.
 We are committed to tracking and fixing all violations on a clear schedule.

 ### Data Lifecycle
 Your data is always protected in transit and at rest with AES-256 encryption.
+Customer data automatically expires within 28 days.
 At the end of our contract, your data is permanently destroyed using NIST-certified methods.

 ### Incident Response
 Security incidents are logged immutably, and we identify the root cause within 24 hours.
 We notify affected customers of critical issues within 47 hours with a detailed remediation plan.